- Miniature Golf

 Children's playground located near the mini golf course and picnic shelter.

+THE POOL IS CLOSED THIS SUMMER.
 A junior-Olympic size community pool is a great place to meet friends during the summer.

 Blue Licks is home to the federally-endangered Short’s Goldenrod.
 This plant is protected in the 15-acre nature preserve at Blue Licks.
 Short’s Goldenrod is historically linked to the Buffalo Trace hiking trail-the trampled remains of an ancient buffalo path.